chel-mordy/wohl-nanw.github.io/discord.md

 - The WOHL nor its league officials owe anyone the ability to chat in the team Discord
 - Misbehave and expect this ability to be suspended or revoked

+Note: Discord is the primary communication, but the following discipline extends to PSN chat, text messages, social media, etc.

 ## [Discplipline](#discipline)
 The following is the discipline specific to Discord in the WOHL.